← Back to Mobile Dog Grooming Modules

 The Loom-First Approach

-- how you prep the van before the first house
+- setting up the van before the first appointment,

 Building a Culture of Self-Reliance